sarahliz24/aeh_art/README.md

 </details>

 ## Checkout
-User must complete chekcout form (pre-populated if user is logged in).
+User must complete checkout form (pre-populated if user is logged in).
 Product details and totals are displayed.
 User is prompted to create account or login in to save details for future purchase.
 User can return to shopping bag page to adjust order.
+On successful order ther user is directed to an order information page, and sees a toast message with order number and informed to expect a confirmation email.
+Issues with payment processing are reported to the user.
 <details><summary>Checkout</summary>
     <img src="/workspace/aeh_art/assets/readme/images/checkout.png">
 </details>